 For a while, Norman Osborn was presumed dead and his labs fell into disrepair.
 That’s when Miles’ Uncle Aaron, dressed as The Prowler, decided to break into Oscorp to steal tech for himself.
 What he didn’t realize was that a spider hopped into his bag for a ride back to his apartment where fate united it with a young Miles.
 For some time, the comics would focus on that number, “42,” but nothing would ultimately come of it.
 By now, most fans have accepted it as another dangling, unanswered question that writer Brian Michael Bendis never answered.
 Will the movies do the same?
 Are there forty-one other spiders out there?

-We get several other references to "42" in the film, including a moment where Miles first tries to jump across buildings, only to trip on his shoelace.
+We get several other references to “42” in the film, including a moment where Miles first tries to jump across buildings, only to trip on his shoelace.
 When he lands, after falling through a marquee, the numbers 4 and 2 appear on the ground beside him.
-Who could say what it means?
+Ouch!

 23. Brooklyn Visions Academy

 Brooklyn Visions Academy is a fictional, elite, charter school in the Ultimate Marvel universe that Miles gains attendance to after winning the last spot in a lottery, essentially providing him a once-in-a-lifetime chance to get a world-class education.
 For Miles, this means a certain degree of freedom, as he’s living away from his parents, but also a unique layer of responsibilities as Spider-Man, as the academy has a strict curfew, roommates, and a no-tolerance policy.
 We never really got to see too much of the school in the various comics that Miles is in, as most of his stories got sidetracked into his superheroics, but Spider-Man: Into the Spider-Verse helps to flesh out how Miles fits in at a school like this… he doesn’t.

 Also, is it just me, or is the font used for the school the same font used for the Sony logo?